-Ganesha Jayanti is also known as Magha Shukla Chaturthi, Tilkund Chaturthi and Varad Chaturthi.
+Ganesha Jayanti is also known as Magha Shukla Chaturthi, Tilkund Chaturthi, and Varad Chaturthi.

-Ganesha Jayanti differs from the more popularly celebrated festival of Ganesha Chatuthi which is celebrated across India in the Hindu month of Bhadrapada (August/September).
+Ganesha Jayanti differs from the more popularly celebrated festival of Ganesha Chaturthi which is celebrated across India in the Hindu month of Bhadrapada (August/September).
 According to some traditions, Ganesha Chaturthi is also considered the birthday of Lord Ganesha.

 Legend has it that on this day, Chandra Dev, the Moon God, mocked Lord Ganesha’s appearance and teased him about his elephant’s head.
 Chandra Dev also boasted about his own good looks, which greatly angered Lord Ganesha and led him to curse Chandra Dev.
 Lord Ganesha told him that from that moment on no one would be able to witness the beauty that Chandra Dev so egotistically boasted of.

 Shamed by his behaviour and fearful of the curse, the Moon God begged for mercy.
 Lord Ganesha then said that it would be impossible for him to take the curse back, but he could alter it.
 Lord Ganesha instructed Chandra Dev that from that point on, he would have to wax for 15 days and wane for the other 15, ensuring that the moon could only be witnessed in its complete glory for a short time.

 In order to celebrate the auspicious occasion, devotees observe a day-long fast and offer prayers to the God of wisdom.
 Some even bring new and adorned idols of Lord Ganesha into their home to ensure the prosperity of themselves and their family.
 Lord Ganesha, who is also known as the remover of obstacles is offered red cloth and sweets.
 Devotees the Lord to remove obstacles from their lives and allow them to follow Lord Ganesha in the path of the light.